alexlangberg/node-miningcompany/README.md

 4. Each *cart* is full of *gold* (and the DOM, in case you want to target something manually with [cheerio](https://www.npmjs.org/package/cheerio).
 5. What you do from here is up to you, for instance you could easily store it directly with [MongoDB](https://www.npmjs.org/package/mongodb) for later analysis.

-As Miningcompany is also an EventEmitter, you can listen for all parts of the cycle and catch the carts.
+As Miningcompany is an EventEmitter, you can listen for all parts of the cycle and catch the carts.
 See example below or run the included ```example.js``` to see how it works.

 ## Installation
 ```